 Berkley Peazer, leather upholstery specialist and co-owner of Burkcraft Furniture Company Ltd., in Scarborough, Ontario sees this scenario play out in his shop at least once a week.
 Customer-X enters the shop asking what’s the charge to repair their peeling leather: a) sofa, b) sofa-cushion or c) chair.

->

-> Upon a quick assessment, Berkley just shakes his head and says to the Customer-X, “I regret to inform you that this is not leather, but rather bi-cast or bonded leather”.
+Upon a quick assessment, Berkley just shakes his head and says to the Customer-X, “I regret to inform you that this is not leather.
 Incredulously, Customer-X insists that: a) “leather” was written in the advertisement, b) the helpful salesperson said it was leather or c) it felt and looked like “leather”.
 Berkley just nods empathetically.

->

-> Customer-X isn’t entirely at fault.
+Customer-X isn’t entirely at fault.
 After all, some manufacturers and retailers have blurred the lines with their leather furniture products.
 Unlike the United Kingdom and New Zealand, Canada and the United States do not have legislations mandating that “bi-cast” and “bonded” not be marketed as leather.
 As a result, unsuspecting consumers are continually misled to believe they’re buying something that they’re not.
 A consumer’s best defense is knowledge.

 To start, most upholstery leather is made from cowhides.
 Leather upholstered furniture is made using many different types of leather that are created by different processes.
 This is what accounts for the different looks, feel and quality of leather.
 Here’s a quick guide to help you when purchasing or upholstering leather furniture.